What is thIS?

 In November of 1959 Jack Kerouac appeared on The Steve Allen Show.
-While he joyously read an excerpt from his book, On The Road, in the background Allen laid down a jazzy piano riff.
+While he joyously read an excerpt from his book, On The Road, Allen laid down a jazzy piano riff in the background.
 In this appearance, Kerouac attempted to explain why he wrote “that book or any book.”
 He described seeing God, and being given the following instruction:

 come on, boy,